What is haggis?

 How do you cook haggis?

-Haggis requires heating until piping hot, and can be boiled in the bag, baked in the oven or microwaved, although make sure to remove the packaging, metal clips and casing first.
+Haggis requires heating until piping hot, and can be boiled in the bag, baked in the oven or microwaved - make sure to remove the packaging, metal clips and casing first though!

-This versatile dish doesn’t need to be confined to Burns night alongside neeps and tatties.
-Why not try delicious haggis nachos, canapés or lasagne?
+You could also try your hand at whipping up some delicious haggis recipes yourself.
+Modern dishes include haggis nachos, haggis-topped canapés and delicious haggis lasagne.
 The recipe book by Jo Macsween, from the acclaimed Edinburgh haggis-making family, features 50 mouth-watering haggis dishes with a twist.

 Find more information about The Macsween Haggis Bible or visit the Macsween website.